The Canberra Philharmonic Society Production of Grease

 Sandy Dumbrowski, the new girl at school and Danny Zuko, the leader of the 'Burger Palace Boys,' had a brief love affair over the summer.
 Sandy recounts her version of the fling to the 'Pink Ladies' (Jan, Marty, Frenchy, and Betty Rizzo), while Danny tells the Boys (Roger, Doody, Sonny, and Kenickie) his rendition (Summer Nights).
 Sandy and Danny soon bump into each other at school, and while Sandy is happy to see him, he plays it cool.
 Meanwhile, the kids gather in the hall as Doody shows off his new guitar.
 The rock star wannabe gives an impromptu concert in the hall (Those Magic Changes).

-Danny sees Sandy again and tries to apologize for his behavior, but she is hurt to find out that he has told his friends that she is "easy."
+Danny sees Sandy again and tries to apologise for his behaviour, but she is hurt to find out that he has told his friends that she is "easy."
 Head cheerleader Patty Simcox interrupts to prompt Sandy to join the squad and to tease Danny about his latest indiscretions (Rydell Fight Song).
-The kids take their newfangled portable radios for a rock and roll picnic in the park and plan how they will pair off at the upcoming school prom, while Roger shares his love for Jan and his favorite hobby (Mooning).
+The kids take their newfangled portable radios for a rock and roll picnic in the park and plan how they will pair off at the upcoming school prom, while Roger shares his love for Jan and his favourite hobby (Mooning).
 Rizzo teases Danny for falling for a girl who resembles the excessively proper teenage ingenue, Sandra Dee (Look at Me, I'm Sandra Dee).
-Sandy realizes that Danny is putting her off to be cool and wishes she had never met him.
+Sandy realises that Danny is putting her off to be cool and wishes she had never met him.

 Then Danny suggests that Marty go out with Eugene, and she chases after him.
 Act I ends with a spirited pledge of friendship (We Go Together).